Social Media Campaigns: 14 Exemplary Campaigns to Inspire Your 2025 Strategy

 Responding to Cultural Moments with Humour

-Duolingo used humour to promote its Mandarin courses amid U.S. TikTok ban discussions.
+Duolingo used humour to promote its Mandarin courses during the U.S. TikTok ban discussions.

 Why It Works:

-- Timeliness – As a result, it addresses a trending topic, making the campaign more relevant.
+- Timeliness – It taps a trending topic, which makes the campaign more relevant.

-- Brand Personality – Moreover, it uses humour to make learning engaging, reflecting the brand’s unique voice.
+- Brand Personality – It uses humour to make learning fun and shows the brand's unique voice.

-- Cross-Platform Reach – In addition, it is shared across multiple platforms, expanding its visibility and impact.
+- Cross-Platform Reach – It spreads across many platforms, which widens its visibility and impact.

 Key Takeaway: